mricon/CrudMiner/README.rst

 installed, or if there is a global .htaccess that prevents any exploitation of said software), you may run the following::

-    crudminer.py --do-not-nag /path/to/ignore
+    crudminer.py --do-not-nag-until 2012-12-31 /path/to/ignore

-This will stop nagging as long as the version of the installed software remains the same.
-If new vulnerable software is found or if the installed version of the software changes, the nagging will recommence.
+This will stop nagging until specified date, as long as the version of the installed software remains the same.
+If new vulnerable software is found or if the installed version of the software changes, the nagging will recommence regardless of the date specified.

 FURTHER WORK
 ------------